Calcium stones; Nephrolithiasis; Urolithiasis

 Kidney stones are a rare side effect of thyroid hormones and loop diuretics (drugs that increase urination), although diuretics are also used to prevent calcium stones.
 Certain cancer chemotherapy drugs can also cause kidney stones.
 Long-term use of medications such as calcium-based antacids, which change the acid content of urine, may increase the risk for kidney stones.

-Ephedrine (found in some drugs used to treat asthma and congestion), triamterene (sometimes used to treat high blood pressure and fluid build-up), magnesium antacids (silicates), TMP-SMX (used to treat certain infections), topiramate (used to treat certain seizures), carbonic anhydrase inhibitors (used to treat glaucoma), furosemide (used to treat high blood pressure or fluid retention), vitamin C or D excess, and overusing laxatives may also promote the formation of kidney stones.
+Ephedrine (found in some drugs used to treat asthma and congestion), triamterene (sometimes used to treat high blood pressure and fluid build-up), magnesium antacids (silicates), TMP-SMX (used to treat certain infections), topiramate (used to treat certain seizures), carbonic anhydrase inhibitors (used to treat glaucoma), furosemide (used to treat fluid retention), vitamin C or D excess, and overusing laxatives may also promote the formation of kidney stones.

 Certain antibiotics and drug therapies for type 2 diabetes are also associated with kidney stone formation.